whphhg/vcash-electron/README.md

     npm install

-After the dependency installation is completed, transform the source code using `npm run babel` or `npm run watch` to keep auto-transforming on any changes to the files in the `src/` directory.
+After the dependency installation is completed, transform the source code using `npm run babel` or `npm run babel-watch` to keep auto-transforming on any changes to the files in the `src/` directory.

     npm run babel (transform once)
-    npm run watch (auto-transform on changes)
+    npm run babel-watch (auto-transform on changes)

 You can now run the GUI using `npm run gui`, or if you want to use development tools, using `npm run dev` or `npm run dev-win` on Windows.